“A room without books is like a body without a soul.” – Marcus Tullius Cicero

 Software Fundamentals (Collected Papers by David L. Parnas; ISBN-10: 0201703696)

 A book for true connoisseurs!
-David Parnas, one of the most famous personalities in the computer science world and the inventor of the infamous Data Hiding principle (data encapsulation), has put together various articles from various sources that handle a variety of interesting topics.
+David Parnas, one of the most famous personalities in the computer science world and the inventor of the infamous Data Hiding principle (data encapsulation), has put together various articles from various sources that handle a variety of exciting topics.
 Some may seem a bit nostalgic, but all contributions offer timeless insights.
-May interesting subjects will catch the reader’s attention, including very serious titles like “Structured Analysis, Requirement Analysis in Complex Systems”, “Software Engineering Principles”, as well as a refreshing article with the ominous headline “A Rational Design Process: How and Why to Fake It”.
+Many interesting subjects will catch the reader’s attention, including very serious titles like “Structured Analysis, Requirement Analysis in Complex Systems” and “Software Engineering Principles”, as well as a refreshing article with the ominous headline “A Rational Design Process: How and Why to Fake It”.

 The first-rate reading for all software professionals.